engrshege/My-Portfolio/README.md

 # myportfolio

-This is my portfolio website I built from scratch using Boostrap to make it responsive.
+I built my portfolio website from scratch and I used Boostrap to make it responsive.